,.A trip to any capital city is always stressing with the planning and everything, that’s why are sharing our Lisbon Weekend Trip Guide with you.

 Of course, moving a bit away from the center, you can get much better prices.

-TRANSPORTATION IN LISBON – METRO, TAXI, TRAM
+TRANSPORTATION IN a Lisbon Weekend Trip – METRO, TAXI, TRAM

 Transportation in Lisbon is a very interesting topic.

 Taxi service in Portugal has fame of being the cheapest in Europe.

 Taxi from the airport to the city center can cost between 10 and 13 euros.